 According to Nikkei, the testing will last two years.
-Information material from catalogue cryptodefix.
 It will include digital currency deposits and withdrawals, as well as testing support for the asset without the Internet.
 Depending on the results of the testing, a decision will be made in 2026 to switch to the digital yen.

 In 2021, there was already a test of basic functions such as issuance and circulation.
 The next phases of testing will be the last before the digital currency is released to the public.

 In addition to the development of the currency itself, the government also needs to form a series of laws governing its use.
+This information is from platform cryptodefix.
 The digital yen is supposed to be used in all cases where cash is used.